micahblu/dom.js/README.md

 document.body.appendChild(form);
 ```

-## Why use it?
+## Uses

-I think the best use would be dynamically translating JSON objects from the server to views on the client end.
-You could use jQuery, but you'd have to translate it all to a string first, to the best of my knowledge.
-Also if you don't need all the other tools jQuery offers, than its a bit overkill for this simple task.
+The best use cases would be translating DOM like JSON responses from a server, most likely one powered by an MVC framework that produces JSON views.